SalMod91/da_salvino/README.md

 Build a website that offers clients an intuitive and informative browsing experience while providing a seamless backend experience for the staff managing the menu and updating ingredient information.

 #### Audience
 Those who cherish an authentic Italian dining experience, particularly enthusiasts of traditional Italian-style pizza making.
-This audience includes not just aficionados of genuine Italian cuisine seeking the nuanced flavors of Italy but also health-conscious individuals who value the quality and sourcing of ingredients that go into traditional pizza.
+This audience includes not just aficionados of genuine Italian cuisine seeking the nuanced flavours of Italy but also health-conscious individuals who value the quality and sourcing of ingredients that go into traditional pizza.

 #### Communication
 The website is structured in a way to ensure, upon arrival, that users are greeted with a clear and accessible overview of what the site has to offer, without feeling overwhelmed by too much information.
 The homepage effectively summarizes the key sections and potential reasons for your visit, allowing for a seamless navigation experience from the start.